 Orbital Conch Piercing: The Complete Guide

-An orbital conch piercing is a variation of a regular conch piercing, which is located in the concha, or the bowl-shaped area of the ear directly above the ear canal.
+An Orbital Conch piercing is a variation of a regular Conch piercing, which is located in the concha, or the bowl-shaped area of the ear directly above the ear canal.

 Orbital Piercing Vs. Conch Piercing